NCAA Football AP Top 25 | Ledger Independent – Maysville Online

 1 p.m.

-FOX — Regional Coverage: Cleveland at Dallas, New Orleans at Detroit, Seattle at Miami, Arizona at Carolina, Minnesota at Houston
+FOX — Regional Coverage: Carolina at Atlanta, Arizona at NY Jets, Philadelphia at Pittsburgh, LA Rams at Washington

 4:05 p.m.